Two Knights Defence

 [edit | edit source]The e4-pawn is attacked, so the most logical move for white would be to defend it.

-4. d3 is the most common move to the Two Knights Defence, defending the pawn and opening the c1-h6 diagonal for the dark squared bishop.
-This is known as the Modern Bishop's Opening, and usually results in Black either transposing to the Giuoco Pianissimo with 4...Bc5, or Black continuing in Ruy Lopez-style development with 4...Be7.
+4. d3 is the most common move, defending the pawn and opening the c1-h6 diagonal for the dark squared bishop.
+This is known as the modern bishop's opening.
+After 4...Bc5 this transposes into the Giuoco Pianissimo with.
+4...Be7 continues with Ruy Lopez-style development with 4...Be7.

 Theory table